 - Boat Tours from Doolin → Experience this Incredible Cliffs of Moher boat tour for a unique perspective of the towering cliffs.

-- Doolin Guided Tours: Local operators may offer guided Cliffs of Moher Hiking Tours from Doolin experiences that provide access to areas not affected by the closures.
+- Doolin Guided Tours: Local operators offer guided Cliffs of Moher Hiking Tours from Doolin, experiences that provide access to areas not affected by the closures.

 - Doolin to Aillenasharragh/Surfer: This section of the Cliffs of Moher trail remains open and offers stunning views.

-- Partial Burren Way Hikes → Combine open cliff paths with the unique Burren landscape.
+- Partial Burren Way Hikes → Combine open Doolin cliff paths with the unique Burren landscape.

-- Hop-on, Hop-off Shuttle → Explore multiple cliff viewpoints without the long hike.
+- Hop-on, Hop-off Shuttle → Explore multiple cliff viewpoints without the long Doolin hike.

-- Start early → Avoid crowds, especially in summer.
+- Start early → Avoid crowds, especially at the Cliffs of Moher in summer.

-- Wear proper footwear → Paths can be muddy and uneven.
+- Wear proper footwear → Paths along the Doolin to Cliffs of Moher walk can be muddy and uneven.

-- Check weather conditions → The cliffs are exposed and windy.
+- Check weather conditions → The Doolin Cliff Walk is exposed and windy.

-- Stay safe → Always stick to marked paths; erosion is an ongoing issue.
+- Stay safe → Always stick to marked paths along the Doolin cliff walk; erosion is an ongoing issue.

 - Bus Éireann Route 350 Timetable